Meet our Presenters

 Luke’s expertise lies in combining years of in-depth professional knowledge with finessed ethical field craft to share the joys of bird photography with guests from around the world, as well as working with Aboriginal ranger groups, national parks and supporting local communities to survey and promote the benefits of responsible tourism.

 Spending countless hours exploring the bush has only made his passion for birding and wildlife photography grow stronger.
 Luke personally enjoys the challenges of capturing birds in flight and behavioural patterns, as well as more traditional bird portraiture.
-Luke loves a challenge and will not give up easily.

 Luke’s conference presentation is appropriately titled: A guide to photographing northern Australia’s tropical birds.